TimurDN/AutomationQA/07.TestAutomationFrameworkFINAL/README.md

 - Ensure that the Database server and the WEAre project are running.

 **1. Location of UI Tests**
-- UI Tests are located under the `ui.socialnetwork.tests` package.
+- UI Tests are located under the `uitests.socialnetwork.tests` package.

 **2. Running UI Tests Suite**
 - Select step 2 or step 3.
 To run the UI test suite, navigate to your cloned repository on your local machine.
 Or directly run it in the